Menu

 “I believe students learn the most when actively engaged with the course content.
 They can then relate theories and concepts to phenomena that interest them.
 I motivate students to reason logically, and together, we create an intellectual atmosphere of discussing, sharing and learning.

-Mary Dunn, PhD, Chair of the Department of Management; Associate Professor of Management
+Mary Dunn, PhD, Chair of the Department of Management; Professor of Management

 View a list of our faculty members and their contact information on the Department of Management webpage.